KernFerm/BubblesTheDev-WebBrowser/README.md

 * profile backup, restore, and recovery tools

 These tools are meant to make the browser feel more complete without turning it into a cloud-heavy utility platform.
 Where possible, these features stay local, use explicit user action, and expose their behavior through the browser UI instead of hidden background collection.

+History import can read supported local browser history from Edge, Chrome, Brave, Opera, and Firefox, or from a user-chosen history file.
+The browser-side importer works from a temporary safe copy of supported local history databases instead of trying to modify or depend on the live browser database in place.

+Extension import supports two paths:

+* scan installed Edge, Chrome, Brave, and Opera browser profiles for importable Chromium extensions
+* manually select an extension `manifest.json` file when the user wants to import a specific extension from disk

+For manual extension import, the browser UI explains the plain-English path: open the old browser's extensions page, enable Developer Mode, find the extension, open its folder on disk, and choose that extension's `manifest.json` file.

 ## Architecture At A Glance 🏗️